fluid-project/infusion-icons/README.md

 grunt
 ```

-To compile only the infusion icons run the following:
+To compile only the Infusion icons run the following:

 ```bash
 grunt build:infusion
 ```

-To compile only the font awesome icons run the following:
+To compile only the Font Awesome icons run the following:

 ```bash
 grunt build:fontawesome